Review the event policy in place for the Spring 2022 semester.

-During the current surge of the Delta variant, we want to take extra precautions, particularly for events that involve non-Oxy participants.
+In-person programming and events are permitted beginning 1/31/22 following existing event guidance and masking protocols outlined below.
+During the current surge, we want to take extra precautions, particularly for events that involve non-Oxy participants.
 We have updated our event guidance accordingly, making a key distinction between Oxy-only events and those that will bring visitors from off-campus.
 In addition to following the guidance below, the decision to include non-Oxy visitors in your event should take into account to what extent non-Oxy participants are the key audience for the event.
 (For example, non-Oxy participants are highly integral in order to conduct a campus tour, whereas a guest speaker for a particular class is primarily focused on Oxy attendees and may not require an invitation to outside guests).

-- If an event is held indoors and all attendees have an Oxy ID: The only restriction, apart from mandatory masking, is that food cannot be served (although it can be set up and consumed outside the event venue)
+- If an event is held indoors and all attendees have an Oxy ID: Mandatory masking must be observed and food may be served.

-- If an event is held indoors and includes non-Oxy visitors: Masks are required.
-Food cannot be served and organizers must require proof of vaccine from non-Oxy ID holders (Oxy community members can show their Oxy ID as proof of compliance with the College vaccination policy).
+- If an event is held indoors and includes non-Oxy visitors: Masks are required and food may be served.
+Organizers must require proof of vaccine from non-Oxy ID holders (Oxy community members can show their Oxy ID as proof of compliance with the College vaccination policy).
 For indoor spectator sports events, everyone (including unvaccinated children under 12) will be masked at all times except for the athletes on the court.

 - If an event is held outdoors and all attendees have an Oxy ID: Masks are not required and food can be served.
 However, masks are required outside for events with more than 50 people.